tycooon/Birds-of-Paradise-for-TextMate/README.markdown

 1. Download the zipped package from GitHub.
 2. Unzip or unpack the package if it isn't already.
 3. Copy the file `Birds of Paradise.tmTheme` to `~/Library/Application\ Support/Sublime\ Text\ 2/Packages/Birds\ of\ Paradise.tmTheme`.
 4. Open Sublime Text 2, from the _Sublime Text 2_ menu choose _Preferences_ and then _Settings - User_.
-Add (or update) your theme entry to be `"theme": "Packages/Birds of Paradise.tmTheme"`.
+Add (or update) your theme entry to be `"color_scheme": "Packages/Birds of Paradise.tmTheme"`.

 ### Example User Settings